-Technology arrived in the second half of the 1800s with one of the first telegraphs, the Rome-Velletri railway and the first banking institution in the modern sense, the Savings Bank of Velletri.
+Technology arrived in the second half of the 1800s with one of the first telegraphs, the Rome-Velletri railway and the first banking institution in the modern sense, the Cassa di Risparmio di Velletri.

-In 1806, an earthquake with its epicenter in Velletri virtually destroyed the city but there were no deaths and this is why the people of Velletri celebrate the Feast of Our Lady of Grace.
+In 1806 an earthquake with an epicenter in Velletri destroyed the city but there were no deaths and for this reason the Feast of the Madonna delle Grazie is celebrated.